hnmahamud/chef-recipe-hunter-client-side/README.md

 ## Project features

-- This is chinese chef hunting website
+- This is chinese chef hunting website.
 - Website banner, chef list, top rated food and subscribe news latter can be seen on the project homepage.
 - Only authenticate users can be seen the chef details, bio and recipe list after click the view recipe button.
 - User can register and login from login and register page.
 Google and Github login also added.